-1. The victim will be interviewed by the Safeguarding & Welfare Officer ans Designated Safeguarding Lead, and may be asked to write an immediate account of events.
+1. The victim will be interviewed by the Designated Safeguarding Lead, and may be asked to write an immediate account of events.
 The process for dealing with bullying will be explained.
 The victim is also given the opportunity to discuss their own reactions and behaviour towards the bully.